Famous poetry - love poems and quotes

 All sense from me: for as soon as I looked upon

-You, Lesbia, no voice (nothing of voice) remained for me
+You, Lesbia, no voice remained for me

 upon my mouth

-My tongue grows numb, A thin flame
+My tongue grows numb, a thin flame

 Seeps beneath my limbs, my ears ring